“Tell me about your mother.”

 We’re trained as humans to believe that we feel the way we do because of what’s happening in our lives.
 But what if what happened in our lives was due to how we feel?
 Rubin—whose book details her systematic month-by-month approach to a better life, which uses the advice of ancient philosophers, current happiness researchers and self-help gurus, says that “by pretending to feel happy, or more energetic, or more—whatever, you can actually make yourself be that way.”
 Feeling tired?
 Act like you just woke up after a great night’s sleep.
 Feeling insecure?
 Pretend that you are the most confident person in the room with nothing to be ashamed of.
 “Saying ‘You need to change your attitude’ can seem rude and dismissive to someone who’s negative, but altering your perspective and acting the way you want to feel really does work,” Lyubomirsky says.

 So, not as happy as you think you could be?
-Keep reading the stories in this special section.
-And try to have fun.
+Try to have fun.
 “What did you do for fun when you were a 10-year-old?”
 Rubin asks.
 The question is not just theoretical; play is another important component of life satisfaction.
 Monkey bars, anyone?